jsharper/hibp-downloader-java/README.md

 # hibp-downloader-java
 Have I Been Pwned (HIBP) Password Hash Downloader (Java)

-An alternate (to <https://github.com/HaveIBeenPwned/PwnedPasswordsDownloader>) downloader for HIBP Pwned Password hashes that does not require Windows or .NET.
+An alternate to <https://github.com/HaveIBeenPwned/PwnedPasswordsDownloader> that does not require Windows or .NET.

 See <https://haveibeenpwned.com/Passwords>